salveoo/genius/README.md

 # Artillery Genius to Switchwire
-This is my journey in converting an Artillery Genius to Switchwire.
+This is my journey in converting an Artillery Genius to Switchwire. \
+_discord salveo#6988 if you have any question_

 <!-- <img src="https://user-images.githubusercontent.com/44800440/124162775-21673800-da9f-11eb-9416-9d70eb20ef93.jpg" width="650" height="650"> -->